w3c/wai-accessibility-principles/index.md

     sufficient contrast;
 -   Text is resizable up to 200% without losing information, using a standard browser;
+-   Text spacing can be adjusted without losing information, and reflows on small screens;
 -   Images of text are resizable, replaced with actual text, or avoided where possible;
 -   Users can pause, stop, or adjust the volume of audio that is played